 Phone: +61 2 9314 6213 (Monday to Friday 9am – 5pm AEDT)

-Complaints should be marked confidential and sent to:
+Complaints from Domestic Students should be marked confidential and sent to:

 Thank you for inviting us - we really did appreciate it.
 I must say I was really impressed by the Briar Ridge team - one of them (… Aiden) did a really great job explaining who they were, what they were about etc., and really took the time to give us the background on the person behind it all (Gwyn Olsen).
 He'd clearly immersed himself in the project, and I think she'd have been really pleased if she'd seen that.
 Happy to reach out and tell her so if you think it would help pave the way for future events.